What is Tapping and EFT?

 Training and Certification:

-I hope this has been informative in helping you understand the differences between Tapping and EFT.
-My intention is for you to make informed choices about using Tapping for self-care or seeking professional guidance for more profound emotional healing through Emotional Freedom Techniques.
+My intention is for you to make informed choices: using Tapping for self-care, or seeking professional guidance for more profound emotional healing through Emotional Freedom Techniques.

 All content copyright © Falguni Mather.
 All rights reserved.
 External links may be subject to their own copyrights.